jmuehlig/perf-cpp/docs/recording-parallel.md

     std::cout << name << " = " << value << std::endl;
 }

-/// Result for a specific thread. const auto thread_result = multi_event_counter.result_of_thread(0U);
+/// Result for a specific thread; throws if the thread id is out of bounds. const auto thread_result = multi_event_counter.result_of_thread(0U);

 /// Release resources explicitly, or let the destructor handle it.